austinth127/grafana-cloudhubs-poc-panel/README.md

-# Grafana panel plugin template

-This template is a starting point for building a panel plugin for Grafana.

 ## What are Grafana panel plugins?

 Panel plugins allow you to add new types of visualizations to your dashboard, such as maps, clocks, pie charts, lists, and more.